RENEWABLE ENERGY PROGRAMS

 Solar Incentive Program

 With plentiful Texas sun, Austin Energy customers find a clean, quiet and reliable way of generating electricity at home with an on-site photovoltaic (PV) system.
 Austin Energy’s solar incentive program encourages residents to purchase and install solar systems by reducing the upfront cost to go solar.
 Thousands of systems in Austin serve various types of customers including residential, commercial, multifamily and nonprofits.
-With the cost of solar decreasing significantly in the last decade, the average payback after incentives is now about 10 years.
+With the cost of solar decreasing significantly in the last decade, the average payback after incentives is now about 10 to 15 years.
 Most solar panels have 25-year production warranties, meaning solar owners get about 15 years of “free” energy after recouping the initial investment.

 Any customer with an on-site PV system (owned or leased) interconnected to an Austin Energy residential meter will benefit from the Residential Solar Rate.
 These customers receive a Value of Solar credit on their bill each month for every kilowatt-hour of solar energy produced by their system.
 The solar customer will be billed for the total energy use of their home under the residential five-tier rate structure, and then that bill will be reduced by their Value of Solar credits.
 The Value of Solar rate is evaluated and adopted by Austin City Council periodically.